ammar-tanwar/bloglearnbay/posts/what-is-data-science-uncovering-the-explicit-truth.md

 ## What is Data Science?

 <a href="https://www.learnbay.co/data-science-course/data-science-at-intern-level/" target="_blank">Data science</a>
 is the field of study combining programming, domain expertise, skills, and knowledge of mathematics and statistics to derive meaningful insights from data.
 A person who practices data science applies machine learning algorithms to images, texts, video, and audio to analyze the same as a human but beyond the human-bound accuracy level.
-In return, the such analysis gives out precise and future-proof insights that analysts and managers can later transform into a business value.
+In return, such analysis gives out precise and future-proof insights that analysts and managers can later transform into a business value.

 **With the help of data science, information is converted into business strategies generating more revenue from the businesses.**